zshi719/2025-Data-24100/class_notes/11_sqlite.md

 #### Running SQLite at the command line

 - Once the program is installed we can run this on the command line.
-Start with running `make inter` (e.g. enter an interactive session) and then type in, at the resulting command line `sqlite3` to star the session.
+Start with running `make inter` (e.g. enter an interactive session) and then type in, at the resulting command line `sqlite3` to start the session.
 - To exit an interactive session we use `.q`.
 Commands inside the `sqlite3` interactive session begin with a `.`
 - If we type `sqlite3 test.db` this will connect to a file called `test.db`, which will store the database's data.
 While there is no forced file extension, we commonly use `.db`, `.sqlite`, `.sqlite3`, or `.db3` as file extensions for SQLite files.
 - Note that until you make a change (such as creating a table), the file is not created.